Off-Campus Living empowers students to build connections on and off campus, and live with intent.

 Fun Fact About Me: I am fascinated by severe weather and tornados and am a huge fan of Harry Potter, Shark Week and the Sharknado series.

 This initiative is centered on creating safety/crime reports of campus and nearby neighborhoods.
 We create a monthly “safety report” to put up on our website with the statistics regarding crime from the last month and suggestions on how to avoid being a victim of common crimes.
-This project works closely with police to be informed and presenting our statistics without any biases.
-If you would like more information, contact Cody Hoerning (firstname.lastname@example.org).
+This project works closely with police to be informed and presenting our statistics without any biases..Contact our office (email@example.com) for more information..

 Como cookout is a large-scale outdoor BBQ with live music, free food and fun activities to welcome back students into the neighborhoods, hosted at Van Cleve Park each September.
 The event is held each year in the fall and is organized by Off-Campus Living, SE Como Improvement Association, and Van Cleve Park.
 Check out our Facebook page for pictures of these events, and look out for our 2021 Como Cookout!